iakcan/crop_production_analysis/README.md

 ## ⚡ Implementation

-All analysis steps are available in the project files.
+The model implementation is available in the `notebooks/Crop_Production.ipynb` directory.

 ---